Wimpingego/7-Days-To-Die/README.md

 ![image](https://i.imgur.com/Xnn0x02.png)

-# WimpingEgo 7 Days To Die Modlet Mess
+# 7 Days To Die Modlet Mess

 I have no clue what I’m doing other than having a bit of fun.
 You never know if others might want to take a look, so here it is.